TitouanTheophile/EcoChallenge/README.md

   For each scenario, the rule validator will instrumente it with monitoring tools (actually only one - vjoule) and will generate some results file.

+  You can find some generated sample files in the folder **/samples**.

   Based on those results file, a graphic summary is generated for each rule.